byucsl/detrans/README.md

 The authors would like to thank the following individuals for their support in developing this project:

+1. BYU Deep-Learning Study Group
     1. Christopher Tensmeyer
     2. Logan Mitchell
     3. Aaron Dennis
     4. Derrall Heath

 ## Contributors
 @masakistan (sfujimoto@gmail.com)